orbcode/orbtrace/README.md

 This is built using Claire Wolfs' icestorm toolchain and currently targets a either a lattice iCE40HX-8K board or an Lambda Concept ECPIX-5 board (by default a -85F, but that's a trivial change in the makefile).

 Trace is now complete and CMSIS-DAP for SWD is integrated.
-It has been minimally tested with pyOCD (the descriptors aren't correct, so a bit of cludging is needed to get pyOCD to recognise it, that will be fixed shortly).
+CMSIS-DAP has been minimally tested with pyOCD using SWD and is fully functional using both a v1 and v2 interface, although further testing is needed.
 Work is now progressing on qualifying JTAG and SWD to provide a complete debug probe.
 In theory, on an ECP5  or ICE40 HX8 part, it will work with any trace port operating up to at least 106MHz.
 Some stroking of the logic may make it a bit faster but there's no point doing that until everything else is done.
 UP5K will run there up to around 50MHz, but if you're going out to buy something to use for running this code, that shouldn't be your first choice (ECPIX-5 should be, at least for now).

 This should all be viewed as experimental.
 There remains work to be done....but see at the foot of this note.
 There are now two distinct families of builds; Verilog builds that build the whole stack and rely on the ftdi UART for communicaton, and nmigen builds that use an external ULPI for USB2-HS comms.
 You really want the nmigen USB2-HS version if you'e got a choice.